 You may be constantly challenged to keep up with the other members of the band.
 If they are better musicians.
 And that push will make you a much better drummer in the long run.
 Besides, performing in front of an audience is exhilarating.
 It’s a chance to share your passion for music with others.
 And maybe inspire them to pursue their own musical dreams.
 Whether you’re rehearsing in a basement or playing on stage.
 You can almost guarantee you will enjoy being part of a local band.

 But there are a few cons to working in a local band.
 The first of which is that the pay is usually very low.
-After all the expenses have been taken out of the band fee, the rest is shared among the band members.
+Once all expenses are deducted from the band fee, the remaining amount is divided among the band members.
 What you get paid is dependent on a few factors.
 The main factor is how much the band leader. (usually the lead singer or keyboard player) Is out for themselves only.
 And is using musicians for his or her own benefit?

 They do exist, I myself have worked for a few.
 I mean a $3k gig results in $60-$75 for each of 5 members?
 There’s something wrong with the math there.
 But, the experience I gained whilst playing in several local bands was priceless.
 (I prefer to see myself as a session player).
 So, even if the pay is low, I still recommend every drummer should join a local band at least once.
 At least as a first step into the drumming world.
 You then create other income sources by using a little entrepreneurial creativity.